-Calistoga is a super cute small town in the Napa Valley.
-Within the Napa Valley there are several lovely towns with restaurants and accommodation.
+Calistoga Napa Valley is a super cute small town in California.
+Within the Napa Valley, there are several lovely towns with restaurants and accommodation.
 However, I did find Calistoga to be the quirkiest and most interesting.
 Here are 11 fantastic things to do in Calistoga California:

 1. Eat at Solbar Solage Calistoga

-I stayed at Solage and I ate at Solbar alot.
+One of the top things to do in Calistoga is eating!
+I stayed at Solage Calistoga and I ate at Solbar a lot.
 That would be five breakfasts, 2 lunches and 2 dinners.
 And everything was fantastic!
 Solbar offers outside and inside seating.
 We only ate inside once when outside was full and it was still a nice experience – but outside is definitely the better option!

-Let’s start with breakfast – what a fabulous breakfast menu!
+Let’s start with breakfast at Solbar – what a fabulous breakfast menu!
 Lots of healthy options like egg white omelettes, grapefruit and avocado and crab etc as well as delicious pastries and some brilliant pancakes.
 Lunch we went with snacky options – fish tacos were a highlight!
-Dinner is structure as first, next, main and dessert.
-You can take only one, two or three items or you can go for the great value USD$80 4 course menu.
-This is great value for a Michelin star restaurant.

 2. Stay at Solage Calistoga

-The service was fantastic, the food is amazing and wow the spa is lovely!
-There is a large spa area with extra pools, natural waters, steam rooms etc etc. We tried one of their core treatments which were a mix of a scrub, soak and massage and was lovely.
+The service at Solage was fantastic, the food is amazing and wow the Solage spa is lovely!
+There is a large spa area with extra pools, natural waters, steam rooms etc etc. We tried one of their core treatments which were a mix of scrub, soak and massage and was lovely.

-The main pool is huge and perfect for lounging by and reading your book – with a nearby pool bar of course!
-If you are looking for something more active you will receive a full activity schedule when you check in with all of the classes – from yoga to circuit – that is on offer during your stay.
+The main pool at Solage is huge and perfect for lounging by and reading your book – with a nearby pool bar of course!
+If you are looking for something more active in Calistoga Napa you will receive a full activity schedule when you check in with all of the classes – from yoga to circuit – that is on offer during your stay at Solage.

 3. Hit the Calistoga Wineries